aryanshukla-prog/indian_railway_delays_data_engg_project/README.md

 run parsed data
-make a Neo4j account and copy id pass run cascade analysis and the nodes will be created run the dashboard
+make a Neo4j account and copy id pass run cascade analysis and the nodes will be created venv\Scripts\activate where you have saved all your files open the terminal and select that same location run the dashboard